iechor/docs/content/engine/api/sdk/examples.md

 > **Note**
 >
 > Don't run this on a production server.
 Also, if you're' using swarm
-> services, the containers stop, but Docker creates new ones to keep
+> services, the containers stop, but iEchor creates new ones to keep
 > the service running in its configured state.

 {{< tabs group="lang" >}}